brevzin/cpp_proposals/2996_reflection/reflection.md

 ::: addu

 [6a]{.pnum}
-Let F denote a standard library function, member function, or function template.
+Let F denote a standard library function or function template.
-If F does not designate an addressable function, it is unspecified if or how a reflection value designating the associated entity can be formed.
+Unless F is designated addressable function, it is unspecified if or how a reflection value designating the associated entity can be formed.
 [For example, `std::meta::members_of` might not return reflections of standard functions that an implementation handles through an extra-linguistic mechanism.]{.note}

 [6b]{.pnum}